Why did you decide to pursue a graduate degree?

 What was the best surprise about UBC or life in Vancouver?

-Despite growing up in and around Vancouver, one of the best surprises is that there always something new to explore and learn about with the ever-changing face of the city and university.
+Despite growing up in and around Vancouver, one of the best surprises is that there always is something new to explore and learn about with the ever-changing face of the city and university.

 What aspects of your life or career before now have best prepared you for your UBC graduate program?

 Having had some previous laboratory and industrial experience with the Co-Operative Education program, as well as further experience in an academic lab for my Honours thesis, definitely helped better prepare me for my UBC graduate program.
 Not only did these experiences allow me to build the required technical skills that the program demands, but more importantly they helped guide my perspectives and expectations of what graduate studies would be like and how to best manage it even before starting.

 What do you like to do for fun or relaxation?

 If I am not in the lab, I like to be outside—given how nice the city is—as well as engage in sports such as badminton, biking, and other physical activities.
 Other times I simply like to pick up a new book, or just sleep.